securityguy/DMRcmd/README.md

 Copyright (c) 2020-2022 by Eric Jacksch VE3XEJ.

+This is early beta software.
+Please read this file in its entirety and use at your own risk.

 This program acts as an amateur radio DMR network server and executes commands based on the traffic it receives.
-It was inspired by PiStar-Remote by Andy Taylor (MW0MWZ) and DMRGateway by Jonathan Naylor (G4KLK).
+It was inspired by PiStar-Remote by Andy Taylor (MW0MWZ) and DMRGateway by Jonathan Naylor (G4KLX).

 Collaboration and pull requests are welcome.